 Alice’s Marketing Guide For Beginners and CEOs

 Are you a young marketer?
 A small business owner?
-An entrepreneur who’s looking for common-sense marketing advice that works for a lean budget?
+An entrepreneur who’s looking for common-sense marketing advice?
 This series goes over some basic components of digital marketing strategy.
 These basics can serve as the foundation for a bootstrapped startup, or scale to long-established businesses.
 Ready to dive in?

 Introduction: Marketing Is The Goalie